mandomat/mandomat.github.io/_posts/2023-04-13-testing-a-cheap-wifi-repeater.md

 thumbnail-img: /assets/img/2023-04-13/aigital.jpeg
 ---

 A few years ago I got an old WiFi repeater from a friend.
-I did not have any use for it at the time and I ended up throwing it into a corner of my house.
-A few days ago when I decided to study it a bit and unsurprisingly I found it to be not very secure, so I decided to make a blog post to show how fun it can be to analyze this kind of device.
+I did not have any use for it at the time and I ended up chucking it into a corner of my house.
+A few days ago when I decided to study it a bit and unsurprisingly I discovered it is not very secure, so I decided to make a blog post to show how fun it can be to analyze this kind of device.

 The device in question is an Aigital Wifi Repeater, shown below in all its glory.